clj-commons/aleph/README.markdown

 Aleph is meant to be a sandbox for exploring how Clojure can be used effectively in this context.
 Contributions and ideas are welcome.

-For more information, visit the "wiki":https://github.com/ztellman/aleph/wiki or the "API documentation":http://ztellman.github.com/aleph/index.html.
-If you have questions, please visit the "mailing list":http://groups.google.com/group/aleph-lib.
+For more information, visit the [wiki](https://github.com/ztellman/aleph/wiki) or the [API documentation](http://ztellman.github.com/aleph/index.html).
+If you have questions, please visit the [mailing list](http://groups.google.com/group/aleph-lib).